Quantum cohomology of the Grassmannian and unitary Dyson Brownian motion: The Fourier transform of a large sequence of convolution

-with $O(\cdot)$ only depending on numerical constant. \end{lemma} The proof of this lemma uses shifted Schur functions, as introduced in \cite{OkOl}.
+with $O(\cdot)$ only depending on numeric constants. \end{lemma} The proof of this lemma uses shifted Schur functions, as introduced in \cite{OkOl}.
 Shifted Schur functions form a particular basis $\{s_{\lambda}^*\}_{\lambda\in R}$ of the ring of polynomials functions in $\{x_i\}_{i\geq 1}$ which are symmetric in the variables $\{x_i-i\}_{i\geq 1}$.
-Their main useful property for us is the following generalized binomial formula for all $k\geq 1$ and $\mu\in R_k$, see \cite[Sec.
+Their main useful property for us is the following generalized binomial formula for all $k\geq 1$ and $\mu\in \Lambda_{k}$, see \cite[Sec.
 5]{OkOl},

-where $s_{\nu}, \nu\in R_k$ are the usual Schur functions and $(k\upharpoonleft \nu)=\prod_{i=1}^k\frac{(\nu_i+k-i)!}{(k-i)!}=\prod_{i=1}^{l(\nu)}\prod_{j=1}^{\nu_i}(k-i+j)$.
+where $s_{\nu}, \nu\in \Lambda_{k}$ are the usual Schur functions and $(k\upharpoonleft \nu)=\prod_{i=1}^k\frac{(\nu_i+k-i)!}{(k-i)!}=\prod_{i=1}^{l(\nu)}\prod_{j=1}^{\nu_i}(k-i+j)$.
 We will be mostly interested in the first shifted Schur functions, namely for $\vert\nu\vert\leq 2$.
 We then have